 Common premises liability incidents include slip and falls, balcony incidents, escalator accidents, and drowning or almost drowning incidents.
 Acts of violence, improperly maintained pavement, stairs, or walkways, and fire-related harm also give rise to a premises liability claim.

-Deadline to Start a Occupiers’ Liability Claim
+What is the Deadline to Start a Occupiers’ Liability Claim?

 Ohio law provides premises liability plaintiffs two years to get their case for compensation filed.
-It is best to speak with one of our premises liability attorneys in Columbus as soon as possible once an injury is discovered.
+It is best to speak with one of our well-versed premises liability attorneys in Columbus as soon as possible once an injury is discovered.
 If you delay to start your case and miss the deadline, you could be ineligible for monetary damages.